 Table of Contents

-West Virginia’s Department of Corrections has two separate forms on their website, one for searching for inmates in jail and the other for prison.
+WV’s Department of Corrections has two separate forms on their website, one for searching for inmates in jail and the other for prison.
 Using the offender ID or their name, you can locate someone quickly.
 The results will show an image, name, and location.
-There is also a link to see more details where you can view their gender, race, height, weight, location, sentencing, parole hearing date and their estimated release date.
-You may also choose to use an online search portal to locate someone incarcerated in West Virginia.
+There is also a link to see more details where you can view their gender, race, height, weight, location, sentencing, parole hearing date, and their estimated release date.
+You may also choose to use a West Virginia prison inmate search online to locate someone incarcerated in the state.

 Creating Public Jail Records

 West Virginia administrators fill out forms and document prison inmates every move, and these become jail records.
 These jail records follow the inmate through the entire system until they are finished with parole.
 Everything that happens while they are incarcerated is documented and kept updated within the file.
 Things like moving to a new facility, change of lawyer, court dates and new sentencing all get put into the permanent criminal record.
 These records are shared among law enforcement and updated frequently; some even daily.
 Jail records are the glue that keeps the whole system together and makes it easier to manage an entire prison population.

 West Virginia jail inmate search records are the documents and forms filled out when something occurs that affects an inmate jailed in the state.
 There are dozens of reasons paperwork is filled out such as their initial intake paperwork, RAP sheet, visitor logs, medical screenings, substance abuse programs or anything else the inmate participates in gets documented and entered into the file.
 West Virginia inmate search records are kept on paper but also entered into a central database that law enforcement agencies share to keep information seamless.
 Some West Virginia inmate records search are also available to the general public.